mosjoreland/README-pro/README.md

  ## License

-* This project is licensed under the MIT license
+* This project is licensed under the MIT license.

 ## Installation

-* Watch the video provided.
+* To generate a README, git clone the repo onto your local machine.
+Then opemn the integrated terminal and run npm install to install the necessary dependencies.

 ## Usage

-* Open the intergrated terminal, type node followed by the path to your JS file and hit enter, then answers all the prompts and let the magic happen.
+* Open the integrated terminal, and run the command 'node index.js' and answer the prompts that are given.
+When you are prompted with a list of licenses, use the arrow keys to navigate through the choices and hit enter to select.
+Once you finish answering, your README file will have been overwritten.
+You can follow along with [the video I have recorded.](https://www.youtube.com/watch?v=Zs_wMvr0fec)

 ## Contribution

-* No contributions, thank you.
+* No thanks.

 ## Tests

-* To test, copy "node index.js", and paste in the terminal and copy "Coolest project" for all of the prompts.
+* node index.js

 ## Credits

- N/A
+ No collaborators on this project.